SatabrataPaul-GitAc/JWT-Authentication/README.md

-# Backend Code for Simple JWT Authentication using Node and Express JS
+# Backend Code for User Authentication via Json Web Tokens (JWT) using Node and Express JS